derFunk/jenkins-zubhium-plugin/README.md

 jenkins-zubhium-plugin
 ======================

-Zubhium artifact uploader for Jenkins
+Zubhium artifact uploader for Jenkins.
+Adds a Post-build Action to the job configuration.